beginning of content

 Key facts

-• Fibre is a type of nutrient that reduces your risk of disease and keeps your digestive system healthy.
+• Fibre is a nutrient that reduces your risk of chronic disease and keeps your digestive system healthy.

-• There are several types of fibre that can be found in different foods.
+• There are many types of fibre which can be found in different foods.

 • Including a variety of fresh foods in your diet will ensure you get enough fibre.